 I can see both sides of this perspective.
-Lloydminister can be lonely, no family, no large income or Arab community.
+Lloydminister can be lonely, with no family, no large income or an Arab community.
 Small communities often face their own financial issues and see newcomers as an economic burden, but also as the “other”.
-In a city an accent and diversity is not strange.
+In a city, an accent and diversity is not strange.
 I can see the appeal of a big city because you would be less consumed with being the outsider.
 It is a complex question because we are grateful for the parish community and the familiar faces we see on the street every day, which is unique to a small community.
 I know Edmonton and Montreal have large Arab communities but we need an economic opportunity for both of us to make this move.

 Our children through school have met new friends, practiced their English and were integrated into the system on daily basis through school.
 Adults are burdened with endless questions: is my family safe?
 Do we have shelter?
 How can sustain and provide support my family?
 This is the first barrier to creating integration opportunities for adults: time.

-Secondly, our children’s concept of home and belonging is still developing, whereas for my husband and it is rooted in Arab culture because it is all we have known.
-In Lloydminster there is no Arab community that we can find comfort for this craving for home when the pressures of resettling are overpowering.
+Secondly, our children’s concept of home and belonging is still developing, whereas for my husband and I it is rooted in Arab culture because it is all we have known.
+In Lloydminster, there is no Arab community that we can find comfort for this craving for home when the pressures of resettling are overpowering.
 Our family was forced to resettle, it’s extremely unfair and you have to preserver past this to survive.
 However the longing for home never leaves.

 I think one thing which could improve adults ability to integrate with their new communities as adults we are preoccupied with these questions and survival and often do not have outlets to make friends and create positive connections within our new community.
 One solution is for companies to make time for newcomers to socialize in their work environment for immediate integration with people we interact with every day.